RedisLabs/redislabs-docs/content/modules/redisjson/release-notes/redisjson-2.4-release-notes.md

 - Features:

   - [#848](https://github.com/RedisJSON/RedisJSON/pull/848) Add JSONPath filter the regexp match operator (MOD-4432)
-  - [#861](https://github.com/RedisJSON/RedisJSON/pull/861) Support legacy JSONpath with dollar $ (MOD-4436)
+  - [#861](https://github.com/RedisJSON/RedisJSON/pull/861) Support legacy JSONPath with the dollar sign $ (MOD-4436)

-- Performance Enhancements:
+- Performance enhancements:

   - [#699](https://github.com/RedisJSON/RedisJSON/pull/699) A new JSONPath library which enhances the performance of parsing any JSONPath expression in RedisJSON.

-- Changing Behaviour:
+- Changing behaviour:

-  - [#699](https://github.com/RedisJSON/RedisJSON/pull/699) Floating point numbers which become round numbers due to some operation, for example by `JSON.NUMINCRBY`, will now return as a floating point with a trailing `.0`, e.g., instead of just `42`, now `42.0` will be returned.
+  - [#699](https://github.com/RedisJSON/RedisJSON/pull/699) Floating point numbers which become round numbers due to some operation, such as `JSON.NUMINCRBY`, will now return as a floating point with a trailing `.0`, e.g., instead of just `42`, now `42.0` will be returned.

 - Bugs fixes (since 2.4-RC1/ v2.4.0):